 - Identify the agency at which the product or service in question will obtain its authorization to operate (ATO).
 If that agency not the GSA, skip the remaining steps and instead contact the Privacy Office at the agency granting the ATO (as each agency has its own process for conducting privacy threshold analyses and impact assessments).

-- Submit a request for a privacy threshold analysis.
+- Submit a request for a Privacy Threshold Analysis (PTA).

 - GSA’s Privacy Office will reach out to help you collaboratively identify, discuss, and evaluate privacy risks, and to determine the ways in which they might be mitigated.
 It’s important to note that this collaboration may ultimately affect the design of the product or service in question.
 It might also result in the creation of the following privacy-related documentation: